Advances in Psoriasis Treatment

 There's been a lot of progress, but scientists are working on many more drugs, too.
 At least 10 new medicines are being tested by researchers with large groups of people to see if they're safe and effective:

-Brodalumab, Ixekizumab, and Secukinumab, injectable anti-inflammatory drugs for psoriasis and psoriatic arthritis
+Brodalumab and ixekizumab areinjectable anti-inflammatory drugs for psoriasis and psoriatic arthritis.

-Abatacept, an injectable drug for psoriasis that turns down the immune system
+Abatacept is an injectable drug for psoriasis that turns down the immune system.

-CF101 and FP187, anti-inflammatory drugs taken by mouth for psoriasis
+CF101 and FP187 are anti-inflammatory drugs taken by mouth for psoriasis.

-Tofacitinib, an anti-inflammatory taken by mouth for psoriasis and psoriatic arthritis
+Tofacitinib (Xeljanz) is an anti-inflammatory taken by mouth for psoriasis and psoriatic arthritis.

-Calcipotriene foam, a topical vitamin D drug for children ages 2-11
+Calcipotriene foam (Dovonex, Sorilux) is a topical vitamin D drug for children ages 2-11.

 People with psoriasis now have many treatment options.
 But the only way to know which ones will work best for you -- and which will cause side effects -- is to try them.

-What's next in psoriasis treatment?
+What's on the horizon, treatment-wise?
 With genetic studies, researchers say they hope to predict which medication will work best in your body.
 This kind of tailored approach would be a huge advance.